 - Following final acceptance, the following documents must be on file with De La Salle at the time of registration:

-- the final, complete and official transcript from the previous school,
+- the final report card, standardized testing, complete and official transcript from the previous school,

 - copy of the birth certificate,

 - copy of Social Security Card, and